BergGoat/ReachMyWeight/RMW-Monitoring/README.md

 * [Dockerize Your Dev](https://github.com/RiFi2k/dockerize-your-dev) - Docker compose a VM to get LetsEncrypt / NGINX proxy auto provisioning, ELK logging, Prometheus / Grafana monitoring, Portainer GUI, and more...

 *Have an interesting Project which uses this Repo?
 Submit yours to the list*

+## Deployment with CI/CD

+This Grafana/Prometheus monitoring stack is now integrated with the ReachMyWeight CI/CD pipeline.
+When changes are pushed to the `main` branch affecting files in the `RMW-Monitoring` directory, the GitHub Actions workflow will automatically:

+1. Build a Docker image containing all monitoring configuration files
+2. Push this image to Docker Hub as `steelduck1/rmw-monitoring:latest`
+3. Trigger a redeployment through the redeployment API

+### How it works

+1. The GitHub workflow (`.github/workflows/BuildAndDeploy_Monitoring.yml`) is triggered when:
+   - Files in the `RMW-Monitoring` directory are changed and merged to `main`
+   - The workflow is manually triggered through GitHub UI

+2. The workflow:
+   - Builds a Docker image containing all monitoring configuration
+   - Pushes the image to Docker Hub
+   - Triggers the redeployment API to update the monitoring stack

+3. The redeployment process:
+   - Pulls the latest monitoring image from Docker Hub
+   - Extracts the configuration files from the image
+   - Deploys the stack with the updated configuration
+   - Handles the stack deployment with zero downtime

+### Making Changes

+To make changes to the monitoring configuration:

+1. Create a branch from `main`
+2. Make your changes to files in the `RMW-Monitoring` directory
+3. Create a pull request to merge into `main`
+4. Once approved and merged, the CI/CD pipeline will automatically deploy your changes

+### Manual Deployment

+You can also manually trigger the deployment by:

+1. Going to the GitHub repository
+2. Selecting the "Actions" tab
+3. Choosing the "Build and Deploy Monitoring Stack" workflow
+4. Clicking "Run workflow"